rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ### 8.2.3 Fitting Cubic Polynomials To Endpoints

-If we want to connect two end points with a cubic polynomial, there are many different solutions!
+If we want to connect two end points with a cubic polynomial, there are many solutions!
 Cubic polynomials have four _degrees of freedom,_ namely the four coefficients $(a, \, b, \, c, \, d)$ that we can manipulate and control.

 However, we only need two degrees of freedom to specify the endpoints!